How Pay Mistakes Spread

 BC and Ontario use fundamentally different enforcement models, and the numbers reflect that difference, not a difference in compliance rates.

 BC uses administrative penalties: the ESB issues $500 fines per contravention without going to court.
-Ontario publishes only prosecuted court convictions, where the median penalty is around $4,000.
-That's why BC published 4,471 violation records over roughly three years while Ontario published 107 ESA convictions over roughly two.
+Ontario publishes only prosecuted court convictions.
+That's why BC published 4,472 violation records over roughly three years while Ontario published 107 ESA convictions over roughly two.
 Both provinces find the same problems at the top: termination pay, overtime, statutory holidays, records.
 The violations are the same.
 The visibility is not.

 The practical difference for operators: if you violate the ESA in BC, you're more likely to be penalized, more likely to be named publicly, and the record will be searchable online indefinitely.
-The penalties are smaller individually ($500 vs. Ontario's $4,000+), but they stack fast when an investigation turns up three to five violations.
-The average investigation on the register finds 3.0 separate contraventions4, so a typical determination runs $1,500 in penalties before back-pay orders are added on top.
+The penalties are smaller individually, but they stack fast when an investigation turns up three to five violations.
+The average determination on the register covers 3.0 separate contraventions5, so a typical determination runs $1,500 in penalties before back-pay orders are added on top.

 The Compliance Costs That Stack

-The $500-per-contravention penalty is designed to feel trivial.
-It isn't.
+The $500-per-contravention penalty looks trivial on its own.
 A single investigation finding violations of termination pay, paydays, overtime, record production, and vacation pay produces five $500 penalties ($2,500) plus back-pay orders on each substantive violation.
 And every violation goes on the public register: your business name, your address, the specific section you breached, and the date.
 Searchable by anyone, permanently.
 Future employees, potential investors, and competitors can all find it.

-The 811 hospitality violations in this data came from 218 employers across the province, concentrated in Vancouver (138 violations), Surrey (133), Victoria (49), Kelowna (48), and Richmond (46), per the ESB register's geographic breakdown.
+The 665 reclassified hospitality violations in this data came from 172 employers across the province, concentrated in Surrey (102 violations), Vancouver (93), Richmond (41), Delta (36), and Kelowna (35), per Duty Room analysis of the addresses on the register1.
 Wherever you operate in BC, the ESB is active.

 The most common entry point is termination pay.
 An employee leaves, the final cheque is late or short, and the complaint opens a file.
 Once the ESB starts looking, they find the overtime, the missing records, the statutory holiday gaps.
 Every other compliance problem in this data tends to surface because a termination went wrong first.
 Get that one right, and the rest of the exposure shrinks with it.